mancusolab/sushie/docs/files.rst

      - Float
      - 0.8
      - The posterior probability of SNPs to be causal in the first credible set (:math:`\alpha_{l,j}` in :ref:`Model`).
 Depending on ``--L``, it can have extra columns.
-   * - c_alpha_l1
-     - Float
-     - 0.95
-     - The cumulative posterior probability of SNPs to be causal in the descending order.
-This decides which SNPs are included in the credible sets.
-Depending on ``--L``, it can have extra columns.
    * - in_cs_l1
      - Integer
      - 0, 1